The plant family Saxifragaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

 I brought this Astilbe x arendsii ‘Fanal’ home from a local greenhouse in 2018 and put it next to the Hosta ‘Empress Wu’ in the north bed.
 It has done great but the ‘Empress Wu’ has been a bit pushy…

 I have grown six Heuchera cultivars and still four growing in the shade bed.
 Sometimes they go great and sometimes not so great.
-You can click on the link to take you to the Heuchera page where you will find links to all their pages.
+You can click HERE to take you to the Heuchera page where you will find links to all their pages.

 A friend of mine gave me this Saxifraga stolonifera (Strawberry Begonia) in 2012 while I was living in Mississippi.
 I brought it with me when I moved back to Missouri but gave it up in 2014.
 I need to bring home another one at some point…

-That’s all I have experience with for this family of plants…
+That’s all I have for now in the plant family Saxifracaceae.